hidefromkgb/gif_load/README.md

 The main function that does the actual loading is called `GIF_Load()`.
 It requires a `__cdecl`-conventioned callback function to create the animation structure of any caller-defined format.
-This callback will be executed once every frame.
+This frame writer callback will be executed once every frame.

+Aditionally, it accepts a second callback used to process GIF application-specific extensions, i.e. metadata; in the vast majority of GIFs no such extensions are present, so this callback is optional.

+The metadata callback needs 2 parameters:

+1. GIF application-specific extension header; after it comes the metadata itself, wrapped in a GIF chunk (1 byte designating length L, then L bytes of data, and so forth; L = 0 means end of chunk)
+2. callback-specific data

-The callback needs 11 parameters:
+The frame writer callback needs 11 parameters:

 1. GIF animation global header
 2. header of the resulting frame (the one just decoded)